trothtech/uft/doc/eof.md

 # EOF

-UFT protocol EOF (end of file) command
+UFT protocol `EOF` command (end of file)

 This command signals the end of the current file. <br/>
 The UFT clients send an `EOF` command when a file has been sent in its entirety.
-The server closes all intermediate streams and/or files and makes the file available to the recipient.
+The server closes all intermediate streams and/or files on the receiving end and makes the file available to the recipient.

 ## Command Format